adam-mehdi/FastTimeSformer/README.md

 </div>

 The TimeSformer is an attention-based video classifier.
-FastTimeSformer adds the capacity to use accelerated attention approximations.
-It provides three options: `fastformer`, `performer` and `regular`.
+FastTimeSformer adds to it accelerated attention approximations.
+It provides three options: `fastformer`, `performer` and `regular`, all of which support enhanced relative position embeddings.

 ## Options